-We found it just as enchanting the second time around.
-We hiked through stands of blooming yucca, admiring the magnificent red cliffs of Navajo sandstone surrounding us; the only sounds our footsteps and the calls of ravens.
+We found Snow Canyon just as enchanting the second time around.
+We hiked through stands of blooming yucca, admiring the magnificent red cliffs of Navajo sandstone surrounding us.
+The only sounds were our footsteps and the calls of ravens.
 It’s a gem of a park.
-And it’s remarkably peaceful—which can’t be said for Zion, just 50 miles away.
+And it’s remarkably peaceful—which cannot be said for Zion, just 50 miles away.

 In large part, the Utah Office of Tourism and their wildly successful “Mighty Five” campaign are to blame.
 The international advertising campaign, launched in 2012, has put the Mighty Five (Arches, Bryce, Canyonlands, Capitol Reef, and Zion) on the bucket list of travelers from all over the world.